Author to reader:

 Oh, God.
 Please, please, please don’t write like that!

 Often you see verb misuse of this ilk emanated by writers for whom English is a second language.
 They have an excuse.
 If you’re a native speaker, though, you don’t: in that case, what you’re emanating is not imperfect mastery of a bizarre language but just plain old jargon.
+It may appear in academic writing, where jargon is imagined to be state-of-the-art.

 In English, verbs may be “transitive” or “intransitive.”